Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

 Our experience testing Net Nanny was okay.
 We wouldn’t say it’s a bad product, but several bugs and hiccups along the way have us hesitant to recommend it over other top options, like Norton Family.

-Overall, all the features we tested worked well, which included screen time management and content filtering.
-We were disappointed to see there's no Android option at the time of writing (with a vague promise of it coming back in 2024), and wished we could've set screen time limits per app instead of just the whole device.
+Overall, all the features we tested worked so-so, which included screen time management, content filtering, YouTube viewing, and social media protection.
+We wished we could've set screen time limits per app instead of just the whole device.
+It also would've been nice to see more robust monitoring features for texts and social messaging.

 Here are the details of our time testing Net Nanny on our Windows laptop.